 So Photoshop is great at what it does, but what it does is starting to look pretty limited.
 Which is why the other programs on our list all deserve a long, hard look.
 Many are cheaper, many are simpler, many are smarter.

-Lightroom is so powerful you may not need Photoshop at all, Affinity Photo does everything that Photoshop does at a fraction of the price, Capture One Pro is like Lightroom for pros and DxO PhotoLab can make the results from ordinary cameras and lenses look better than you could ever have imagined.
+Lightroom is so powerful you may not need Photoshop at all, Affinity Photo does everything that Photoshop does at a fraction of the price, Capture One is like Lightroom for pros, DxO PhotoLab can make the results from ordinary cameras and lenses look better than you could ever have imagined, and the DxO Nik Collection can apply one-click effects and filters that would take an age in Photoshop.

-If you're looking for cheaper all-in-one photo editors, get Adobe Photoshop Elements if you must, but first take a look at ON1 Photo RAW 2020, Exposure X5 and Skylum Luminar.
+If you're looking for cheaper all-in-one photo editors, Adobe Photoshop Elements might seem the obvious choice, but first take a look at ON1 Photo RAW 2021, Exposure X6 and Skylum Luminar AI.
 Adobe might still be the big name in photo editing, but don't decide anything until you see what its rivals can do!

-Adobe’s decision to make Photoshop CC a subscription-only product remains controversial.
-Nevertheless, Photoshop is slick, powerful and constantly improving.
+Despite its immense power, Photoshop is slick, powerful and constantly improving.
 Its support for selections, masks and layers is unmatched, making it the tool of choice for complex composite images.
 Despite its reputation for complexity, Photoshop actually offers a very clean, slick interface.
 There are no ‘novice’ modes, but the tools panel does offer fly-out animations that show you how the tools work and what they do.
 There are no image browsing or cataloguing tools in Photoshop itself, but since Lightroom is included in the same Photography Plans as Photoshop, that’s not an issue.
 On its own, Photoshop is powerful but limited; with Adobe Lightroom it’s half of the world's most popular image editing double-act.
+Remember, though, that it's aimed at designers, illustrators and artists, not just photographers.

-Lightroom is an all-in-one image cataloguing, raw-processing and editing program that makes the perfect partner for Photoshop.
-Lightroom can take care of all your everyday organizing and image-enhancement needs while Photoshop tackles the complex pixel-based processes that Lightroom can’t.
-If your main work is photo enhancement rather than manipulation, though, you might not need Photoshop at all.
-HOWEVER, Adobe has made things more confusing by splitting off the ‘old’ Lightroom, now called Lightroom Classic for regular desktop storage, and introducing a new, slimmed-down Lightroom CC which stores all your photos online.
+Lightroom is an all-in-one image cataloguing, raw-processing and editing program and the perfect partner for Photoshop.
+If your main work is photo enhancement rather than manipulation, you might not need Photoshop at all.
+HOWEVER, Adobe has made things more confusing by splitting off the ‘old’ Lightroom, now called Lightroom Classic, for regular desktop storage, and introducing a new, slimmed-down Lightroom CC (now just plain 'Lightroom') which stores all your photos online.
 You get both in the main Adobe Photography Plan, but for us the Classic version is by far the best.
 It lets you apply one-click presets in a fraction of the time it takes to apply manual edits in Photoshop, and there's a great range of free Lightroom presets out there too.
-What worries us is that Adobe seems to be more interested in pushing its Lightroom CC variant, which locks you into Adobe's own paid-for cloud storage.
-There's still not as much overlap between Lightroom Classic and Lightroom CC as we'd like.

 Read more: Affinity Photo 1.8 review